znx3p0/canary/igcp/README.md

 # IGCP

-IGCP is the communication backend of Sia.
+IGCP is the communication backend of Canary.
 It provides a simple `Channel` type that represents a stream of objects, and a serializable `std::io::Result`.